vasilakisfil/Introspected-REST/README.md

 by Roy's REST model (and
 vice verca) this adaptation comes to a cost: we need to diversify from some RFCs specifications that we make use of.
-Fortunately this diversification is relatively very small compared to the gains and all changes are backwards compatible with existing clients and specifications.
+Fortunately this diversification is relatively very small compared to the gains and all changes are backwards compatible with existing deployed clients.

 ##### 10.5.1.
 HTTP OPTIONS responses are not cacheable
 First and most importantly, according to [RFC 7231](https://tools.ietf.org/html/rfc7231):